 Sultan Ahmet 1 became the 14th emperor of the Ottoman Empire in 1609 at the age of 13.
-In a sort of mosque face off he ordered the building of a new mosque to rival the nearby Hagia Sophia.
+In a sort of mosque face-off he ordered the building of a new mosque to rival the nearby Hagia Sophia.
 The Sultan demanded the mosque have ‘altin minaret’ or gold minarets.

 The Blue Mosque Courtyard

 We approach the mosque from the West side near the Hippodrome for our first, close-up, glimpse.
 This is the best place to appreciate the mosque’s perfect proportions rather than from Sultanahmet Park.

 At this point most people just stop and stare and the courtyard is busy with people gazing upwards in awe.
-The mosque is beautiful with its gently curved domes appearing to bubble upwards.
+The mosque is truly beautiful with its gently curved domes appearing to bubble upwards.
 We stay for half an hour exploring the courtyard enjoying the beautifully ornate cloisters and the views of the domes.

-To enter the mosque itself we exit the courtyard and head around the outside to the south door which is for tourists.
+To enter inside the mosque itself we exit the courtyard and head around the outside to the south door which is for tourists.
 This also helps the prayer part of the mosque retain its sacred air.
 Worshippers enter through the main door after using the ablutions area.

 As the mosque is a place of worship dress code is strict.
 Before we could enter I made sure my legs, head and shoulders were covered.
 We also took socks with us as shoes had to be placed in plastic bags before we could enter.

-Inside the Blue Mosque
+Inside the Blue Mosque, Istanbul